hokiegeek2/arkouda/arkouda-metrics-exporter-chart/README.md

 # Docker Build

-From the Arkodua project home, execute the following commands to build the arkouda-metrics-server Docker image:
+From the Arkouda project home, execute the following commands to build the arkouda-metrics-server Docker image:

 ```
 # Package Arkouda client and server